HSBC Bank USA: Acquisition of Marine Midland and Republic Bank

+21st century

 In 2004, HSBC USA sold two upstate New York branches to Gloversville-based City National Bank & Trust Co.
 HSBC did not have enough nearby branches to give it economies of scale.

-In July 2011, the company sold its branches in upstate New York to First Niagara Financial Group for $1 billion, effectively selling-off the core of the old Marine Midland Bank.
+In July 2011, the company sold its 195 branches in upstate New York to First Niagara Financial Group for $1 billion, effectively selling-off the core of the old Marine Midland Bank.

 In 2015, the company paid $30 million to settle a lawsuit regarding overdraft fees.

 In 2016, the Office of the Comptroller of the Currency imposed a $35 million fine on the company for deceptive billing practices.

 In 2019, HSBC announced plans to open new branches, including one in Depew, New York, near one of its remaining back offices in Buffalo.
 This came as a surprise after HSBC sold its branch network in Upstate New York in 2012 to First Niagara, KeyBank, Community Bank, N.A. and Five Star Bank.

 In January 2019, HSBC announced it would open two new branches in Western New York, as part of the bank’s initiative to open 50 branches in new and existing markets in the United States.
 In February 2020, Reuters News Agency reported that HSBC Holdings would shed $100 billion in assets, shrink its investment bank and revamp its U.S. and European businesses, including closing around a third of its 224 branches and target only international and wealthier clients.

 In February 2021 it was reported that HSBC is planning to pull out of all retail banking in the United States and that it is exploring a sale of its remaining 150 branches.
 These reports proved true; on May 26, 2021, HSBC announced that it would abandon the United States retail market as part of a pivot to Asia.
-Eighty HSBC branches on the East Coast are expected to be sold to Citizens Bank, as are HSBC's online operations.
+In April 2022, Citizens Bank completed the acquisition of 80 branches from HSBC in New York City, New Jersey, Pennsylvania, Washington, D.C., Maryland, Virginia, and Florida.
 HSBC's 10 West Coast branches are expected to be sold to Cathay Bank.
 35-40 branches are expected to be closed entirely rather than be sold to another bank.
 HSBC also announced it would maintain around two dozen locations within the United States, converting the branches from standard retail banks to "international wealth centers" for the use of international travelers who use HSBC, corporations, and certain high net-worth clients.